 Jeannine M. Berger, DVM, DACVB

 Dr. Jeannine Berger first obtained her veterinary degree in 1991 in Zurich, Switzerland.
 After graduation she worked at the University of Zurich and in private practice before moving to Davis, California in 1998.
 She completed her residency in veterinary behavior and attained board certification with the American College for Veterinary Behaviorists in 2007 and the American College of Animal Welfare in 2014 from UC Davis.
-She is also a Certified Animal Welfare Administrator and currently holds the position of Director of Behavior Resources at the San Francisco SPCA where she oversees all aspects of animal welfare and behavior.
+She is also a Certified Animal Welfare Administrator and currently holds the position of Vice President for Rescue and Welfare at the San Francisco SPCA where she oversees all aspects of animal welfare and behavior.

 David Ramey, DVM